 Types of Water Damage

-- Category 2 water, known also as gray water, refers to contaminated water that may cause illness.
+- Category 2 Water: Also known also as grey water, refers to contaminated water that may cause illness.
 It can occur when water from a broken toilet or a sump pump leaks into the home.

-- Category 3 water is called black water and contains bacteria and other harmful organisms.
+- Category 3 Water: Also called black water and contains bacteria and other harmful organisms.
 This water normally comes from sewage leaks.

 It’s also important to know the class of damage when assessing your repair options:

-- Class 2 damage is a bit harder to repair as the water soaks into carpets, cushions and upholstery.
+- Class 2 Damage: A bit more difficult to repair as the water soaks into carpets, cushions and upholstery.

-- Class 4 damage requires specialized restoration procedures as the water may affect hardwood floors, concrete and other building materials.
+- Class 4 Damage: Requires specialized restoration procedures as the water may effect hardwood floors, concrete and other building materials.